 3. Select ‘Student Records & Registration Menu’, then ‘Registration Menu’.
 Click ‘Register, Drop and/or Add Classes’ and select the appropriate semester.

-(The first time you log in to GWeb you will be prompted to enter your current address.
+(The first time you log in to GWeb you might be prompted to enter your current address.
 Failure to enter the information will prohibit your registration.)

-4. Enter your desired CRNs (which are found on the Office of the Registrar) into the boxes and click on ‘Submit Changes'.
+4. Enter your desired CRNs (which are found on the Course Descriptions PDF link on our website above) into the boxes and click on ‘Submit Changes'.
 You will immediately see if you have been successful or if there were any errors with your request(s).

 5. You may add additional CRNs by entering them in the boxes.
 You may drop courses by using the 'Web Drop' Option in the Action Column next to the course you wish to drop.

 Deadline: Potential Non-Degree students can apply starting one month before registration opens for any given semester (see the Office of the Registrar for exact dates) up to the start of the semester.
-Applications typically take 2-3 business days to process.
+Applications take approximately 3-5 business days to be processed..

 *Please note that if you are admitted and register after the first day of classes, you will receive a late registration fee.
 These dates and more can be found on the university’s Academic Calendar.